EdidiongEsu/electrical_grid/README.md

 ## Source Dataset

+For a more teailed breakdown of how the data generator works please [click here](https://github.com/EdidiongEsu/electrical_grid/tree/main/data_generation).
 Data is generated synthetically by the simulator notebook `000_generate_electrical_data.ipynb`.
 It writes to the following **Unity Catalog Delta Lake volumes** every 30 seconds:

 ```